 It was healthy lunch nirvana!
 (And they’re NOT paying me to say that.
 I just really like this salad.)

 I became obsessed with that salad, and yes, I did go back and order it several more times.
-A girl needs to great herself to lunch out every now and again, after all!
+A girl needs to treat herself to lunch out every now and again, after all!

 But I also came up with a make-at-home version of the Live Med salad, featuring a tastebud-popping roasted red pepper dressing.